jdyeakel/jdyeakel.github.io/teaching/ecology/section4.md

 Now that you've run the code, without changing any of the parameter presets, what you observe should look pretty boring. ***What are you looking at?*** You are looking at the output of the simulation described above, where we are following the traits of individuals over many generations within a population. ***Each line represents the mean trait value of the population over time.*** Because there are random, or stochastic, processes in the simulation, we are running the simulation 100 times, which accounts for the 100 lines that you observe.
 Any population line that jumps to *zero* means that that particular population has gone extinct.

 > ### Discussion
+> 1. What is realistic and what is unrealistic about the model setup?
-> 1. Describe the output of the simulation results
+> 2. Describe the output of the simulation results
-> 2. I mention above that the simulation results look boring, and I mean this in the sense that the mean trait value of the population does not change much over time.
+> 3. I mention above that the simulation results look boring, and I mean this in the sense that the mean trait value of the population does not change much over time.
 In other words, there is not really *evolution* here.
 Why?
 Pay particular attention to the `sd0` and `mutation` values.

 ### The effect of variation